carlosstrand/graphql-pagination-go/README.md

 ## Resolve only requested fields

 In some datasources or databases like MongoDB, calling a count comes at an additional cost and is not always used.
-Thus, this library takes care of resolvers only of the required fields (data and / or count).
+Thus, this library takes care of resolvers only of the requested fields (data and / or count).

 ```
   query {